OKaluza/fractured/docs/docs.rst

 Draw
 ~~~~
-This button redraws the current fractal, changes to fractal parameters in the *tools* area are not usually applied instantly and you must press this button to redraw the fractal display.
+|draw| This button redraws the current fractal, changes to fractal parameters in the *tools* area are not usually applied instantly and you must press this button to redraw the fractal display.

 Settings
 ~~~~~~~~
 |settings| Application preferences and utilities:

 - *Anti-aliasing* select the anti-aliasing quality to use when rendering fractals.
-- *Script Editor* an experimental feature allowing you to write a javascript that controls the fractal display.
+- *Scripts* (experimental feature, not yet properly documented) allows you to write scripts that control the fractal display.
+New Script creates a new script entry in the list and opens the editor.
+Pressing the [Run] button in the editor window runs the script.
 - *Show Preview* enables or disables the Julia set preview window.
 - *Hide/Show Tools* hides or shows the *tools* area from the window, allowing more room for the fractal display.
 - *Full Screen* enter full screen mode.